-The World Bank Group Archives Reading Room will be closed from December 21, 2015 to January 8, 2016 inclusive.
+The World Bank Group Archives Reading Room will be closed from December 20, 2017 to January 5, 2018 inclusive as well as January 15, 2018.
 We apologize for any inconvenience this may cause.

 The World Bank Group Archives preserves permanently valuable historical records and makes them available for research in the Archives’ reading room under close supervision by Archives staff.
 The procedures outlined below are intended to protect the integrity of these important research resources.

 Before your Visit

 - Prior to your first visit to the Archives you must complete an Access to Information Request Form available from the Access to Information website.
 You will be asked to describe your research project.

 - All research is by appointment only.
 The reading room hours are from 10 a.m. until 4:30 p.m. of every business day.

 - Secure storage is provided just outside the reading room to store books, papers, pens, newspapers, bags, briefcases, computer cases, coats, and umbrellas.